HashemSami/serverless-travel-app/README.md

-# Serverless TODO App
+# Serverless Travel App

 ## Generel info

 This project for the Udacity Cloud Devoleper Nanodegree.
+Where we build a cloud-based application.
-Where we implement a serverless backend using [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and [Serverless framework](https://www.serverless.com/framework/docs/) to an existing todo application developed with [Reactjs](https://reactjs.org/docs/getting-started.html).
+This application was built using [Reactjs](https://reactjs.org/docs/getting-started.html) for the frontend, and a serverless backend using [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and [Serverless framework](https://www.serverless.com/framework/docs/)

-This application will allow creating/removing/updating/fetching TODO items.
-Each TODO item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+It is a travel planner app that obtains a desired trip location & date from the authenticated user, and pulls weather and country information, and an image url about the location using information obtained from external APIs, and saves it in a database using a serverless backend, to allow the user to display trips and update the existing image for each trip.

+This project is using 4 external APIs, each one is reliant on another to make the app work.
+As one API will be required to get data from another API.

+You can use the form to enter the location you are traveling to and the date you are leaving, then you will get a predicted weather forecast.

+The APIs used are:

+- Integrate the [REST Countries API](https://restcountries.eu/) to pull in information about the country being visited.
+- [Weatherbit](https://www.weatherbit.io/api) API, that takes in location coordinates to provide weather data.
+- to get these coordinates, [Geonames](http://www.geonames.org/export/web-services.html) API was used.
+- Once all of this data obtained, an image of the location will be displayed for the user using [pixabay](https://pixabay.com/api/docs/) API.

 ## Technologies